New board set up to run professional rugby in Wales

 The Professional Regional Game Board (PRGB) has been created to oversee professional rugby in the wake of a report into the regional game by accountants PricewaterhouseCoopers.

-of the way Welsh rugby operated.
+That report was critical of the way Welsh rugby operated.

 "The PwC report confirmed to all... that we have to act very differently," said WRU chief executive Roger Lewis.